magnusbig/forecasting_day_ahead_electric_prices_in_spain/TechnicalReport.md

 - R-Squared: 0.13

 **Models & Tuning**<br>
 The models tested fell broadly into 3 groups: standard regressors, vector auto regressors and neural nets.
+For all models the 4 years of data was split into 3 years of train data and 1 year of test data and the grid searches used sklearn's TimeSeriesSplit with 4 splits to determine the best model.

 Below is a summary of the various models within each group and the hyperparameters tuned for each one (tuned parameter values in parentheses).

 *Standard Regressors*<br>
 A grouping of widely used regressors found in the sklearn library